Vessel element

-A vessel element or vessel member (also called trachea or xylem vessel) is one of the cell types found in xylem, the water conducting tissue of plants.
-Vessel elements are typically found in angiosperms (flowering plants) but absent from most gymnosperms such as conifers.
+A vessel element or vessel member (also called a xylem vessel) is one of the cell types found in xylem, the water conducting tissue of plants.
+Vessel elements are found in most angiosperms (flowering plants) and in some gymnosperms such as cycads and Ephedra, but absent in conifers.
 Vessel elements are the main feature distinguishing the "hardwood" of angiosperms from the "softwood" of conifers.

-Morphology
+Anatomy

-Xylem is the tissue in vascular plants that conducts water (and substances dissolved in it) upwards in a plant.
-There are two kinds of cell that are involved in the actual transport: tracheids and vessel elements.
-Tracheids & vessel elements make the tracheary elements of xylem.Vessel elements are the building blocks of vessels, which constitute the major part of the water transporting system in those plants in which they occur.
+Xylem is the tissue in vascular plants that conducts water (and substances dissolved in it) upwards from the roots to the shoots.
+Two kinds of cell are involved in xylem transport: tracheids and vessel elements.
+Vessel elements are the building blocks of vessels, the conducting pathways that constitute the major part of the water transporting system in flowering plants.
 Vessels form an efficient system for transporting water (including necessary minerals) from the root to the leaves and other parts of the plant.

 In secondary xylem – the xylem that is produced as a stem thickens rather than when it first appears – a vessel element originates from the vascular cambium.
 A long cell, oriented along the axis of the stem, called a "fusiform initial", divides along its length forming new vessel elements.
 The cell wall of a vessel element becomes strongly "lignified", i.e. it develops reinforcing material made of lignin.
 The side walls of a vessel element have pits: more or less circular regions in contact with neighbouring cells.
 Tracheids also have pits, but only vessel elements have openings at both ends that connect individual vessel elements to form a continuous tubular vessel.
 These end openings are called perforations or perforation plates.
 They have a variety of shapes: the most common are the simple perforation (a simple opening) and the scalariform perforation (several elongated openings in a ladder-like design).
 Other types include the foraminate perforation plate (several round openings) and the reticulate perforation plate (a net-like pattern, with many openings).

 At maturity, the protoplast – the living material of the cell – dies and disappears, but the lignified cell walls persist.
 A vessel element is then a dead cell, but one that still has a function, and is still being protected by surrounding living cells.